adamfowleruk/mljs/webserver/README.md

 2. Edit config/database-settings.sh to reflect your environment
 3. Save both and quit the editor

-## Install Node.js requirements
+## Install Node.js MarkLogic admin tools

-Note: You don't have to do this step if you have installed via a Yeoman generator.

-1. You need to install Node.js to run all the deploy tools and code
+1. You need mljsadmin and mljsserve to run this demo.
+To install this, install mlnodetools GLOBALLY like this:
-2. Now install dependencies by issuing: npm install
+  - npm install -g mlnodetools
-3. Now wait until all dependencies are installed
+2. Test by typing just 'mljsadmin' with no parameters from the command line (this MUST be issued in the root folder of your app)

 ## Customise the app